Charge-neutral nonlocal response in superconductor-InAs nanowire hybrid devices

 In summary, we performed nonlocal transport and noise experiments in InAs NW-based hybrid NSN devices.
 Such a combination of all-electrical measurements allows to estimate the thermal conductance and reveals a predominantly charge-neutral origin of the nonlocal response.
 We expect that our approach will be generally useful for the studies of non-equilibrium proximity superconductivity, including unequivocal identification of the topological phase transition in Majorana devices.

 We are grateful to A.P.
 Higginbotham, T.M.
 Klapwijk, A.S.
 Mel'nikov and K.E.
 Nagaev for helpful discussions.
 This work was financially supported by the RSF project 19-12-00326 (fabrication, experiments in NSN-I device) and RFBR project 19-02-00898 (experiments in NSN-II device).
 Theoretical framework was developed under the state task of the ISSP RAS.
+Work at TUM was supported by the Deutsche Forschungsgemeinschaft (DFG) via project KO-4005/5-1 and Germany's Excellence Strategy-EXC-2111-390814868 (Munich Center for Quantum Science and Technology, MCQST).